 Reports of sexual misconduct at Northwest College are directed to the Title IX Coordinator, who then determines if the report falls under the scope of the Sexual Misconduct Policy.
 If it does, the Title IX Coordinator initiates an investigation.

 The Title IX Coordinator appoints an investigator(s) to initiate a fact-finding investigation of the alleged actions.
 The investigator(s) are specifically trained in sexual misconduct investigations and will conduct investigations in a prompt, impartial, and thorough manner.
+The initiation of an investigation does not mean there are findings yet.
 The investigation process provides a basis for determining: